ScrimpyCat/Tonic/README.md

 current binary data, and append the value to the current block.
 Values by default are in the form of a tagged value if a name is supplied `{ :name, value }`, otherwise are simply `value` if no name is supplied.
-The default return value behaviour can be overriden by passing in a function.
+The default return value behaviour can be overridden by passing in a function.

 The most common types are defined in `Tonic.Types` for convenience.
 These are common integer and floating point types, and strings.
 The behaviour of types can